 They don’t cover every board thicknesses, which you’ll certainly encounter if you dimension your own boards.
-So I bought this extremely cool “Vise Rack Stop” (made by Veritas) which lets you micro-adjust for different wood thicknesses.
+So in my woodworking school I use this extremely cool “Vise Rack Stop” (made by Veritas) which lets you micro-adjust for different wood thicknesses.

 I use this accessory all the time on my face vise and end vise.

 Make a Sawbench Pair:

 Here is Roy Underhill’s video tutorial on making these saw benches.
 I also like the look of Christopher Schwarz’s design in “$5.87 sawbenches” as shown in this article.
 The article and his class on building the saw benches was made into a DVD that you can find here.

 Make or Buy Tool Chests: